DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Return order.md

 ### Create document
 ![alt text](../../CORE/Image/Create_Document.png "Create document")

-### Header checks for Shipment advice
+### Header checks for Shipment receipt
 Header checks are performed when:
-1. Importing Shipment advice file
+1. Importing Shipment receipt file
 2. Processing from import to staging
 3. Processing from staging to target